lcamero/laravel-starter-kit/README.md

 ]);
 ```

-You may configure default permissions that should be added to all new entities by calling the `defaultPermissions` method.
+You may configure default permissions that should be added to all new tokens by calling the `defaultPermissions` method.

 ```php
 Sanctum::defaultPermissions([